micropython/micropython/cc3200/README.md

 - Make sure that you have built both the *bootloader* and the *application* in **release** mode.
 - Make sure the SOP2 jumper is in position.
 - Open CCS_Uniflash and connect to the board (by default on port 22).
-- Format the serial flash (select 1MB size in case of the CC3200-LAUNCHXL, leave the rest unchecked).
+- Format the serial flash (select 1MB size in case of the CC3200-LAUNCHXL, 2MB in case of the WiPy, leave the rest unchecked).
 - Mark the following files for erasing: `/cert/ca.pem`, `/cert/client.pm`, `/cert/private.key` and `/tmp/pac.bin`.
 - Add a new file with the name of /sys/mcuimg.bin, and select the URL to point to cc3200\bootmgr\build\<BOARD_NAME>\bootloader.bin.
-- Add another file with the name of /sys/factimg.bin, and select the URL to point to cc3200\build\<BOARD_NAME>\MCUIMG.BIN.
+- Add another file with the name of /sys/factimg.bin, and select the URL to point to cc3200\build\<BOARD_NAME>\mcuimg.bin.
 - Click "Program" to apply all changes.
-- Flash the latest service pack (servicepack_1.0.0.1.2.bin) using the "Service Pack Update" button.
+- Flash the latest service pack (servicepack_1.0.0.10.0.bin) using the "Service Pack Update" button.
 - Close CCS_Uniflash, remove the SOP2 jumper and reset the board.

 ## Playing with MicroPython and the CC3200: